 SUPPORT SERVICES E07.13 AP.1

-Bidding of School Food Service Supplies
+Purchase of School Nutrition Service Supplies

-Like Items in Excess of $40,000
+Like Items in Excess of the Small Purchase Maximum

-If the total amount of purchases for like items is $40,000 or more, formal bid procedures will be utilized.
+If the total amount of purchases for like items is more than the small purchase maximum, formal bid procedures will be utilized.
 Food, food products, supplies and equipment will be bid as follows:

 Annually during the months of June and/or July for bakery, dairy, and chemical products and for maintenance services.